11 Clever Car Hacks to Survive Winter

 8. Keep a Match or Lighter Handy to De-Ice Locks

 To de-ice frozen locks, simply heat your car key with a match or lighter.
-The key will get hot very quickly, so be careful to gently push the heated key into the lock to melt the ice as you provide pressure.
+The key heats up very quickly, so be careful to gently push the heated key into the lock to melt the ice as you provide pressure.

 9. Use a Straw to De-Ice

 A drinking straw can also be used to de-ice locks.
 Take a straw and blow directly onto the frozen lock to melt the ice.
-It shouldn’t take long to melt!
+Your hot breath acts like a miniature heat gun to remove ice from the lock.

 10. Keep Hand Sanitizer in Your Purse or Bag